 What is an SEO Dashboard?

 An SEO dashboard displays all of the essential elements of an SEO campaign in a real-time interface.
 It typically includes metrics such as keyword rank tracking, organic traffic, web conversions, backlinks built, and more.
 An SEO dashboard gives you all of the data you need to improve your clients performance in organic search and report on the progress.

 A dedicated SEO dashboard for clients enables you to monitor all the relevant KPIs in a single, comprehensive view.
 This helps your team easily determine where your campaigns are excelling, where they’re struggling, and how to improve them.
 This SEO client dashboard automatically tracks keyword rank changes, conversions and link building, among other metrics, so you don’t have to waste time with manual reporting.

 SEO is often one of the most confusing aspects of digital marketing for your clients from a technical perspective.
 There’s a lot of terminology to follow and new concepts to understand, which can all get very complicated to someone who isn’t familiar with digital marketing.
 This is why it’s so important for you to show your clients what your strategy is doing for their business in a clear and simple way.

-Also, if you'd prefer to just show your clients a snapshot of their campaign you can use our SEO report dashboard template.
+To show your clients a more filtered snapshot of their campaign on a periodic basis, use our SEO report dashboard template.

 10 Sections Included In Our Template

 1. Conversions (from SEO)

 Measuring the number of conversions your client receives as a direct result of your SEO strategy is one of the most integral parts of measuring success.
 Simply put, conversions are leads who have completed a campaign’s call to action (CTA), whatever it may be.
 In other words, conversions are counted when a lead comes to your client’s website from organic search and performs some kind of action, like making a purchase or filling out your contact form.